solislemuslab/bioklustering/readme.md

     psutil~=5.7.3
 ```

 4. You might also need to install `plotly-orca` which is for writing and saving the static plotly images locally.
-To install with conda, you can use the following command (or see [this link](https://plotly.com/python/orca-management/) for other alternatives):
+To install with conda, you can use the following command (or see [this link](https://plotly.com/python/orca-management/) for other alternatives).
+To install conda, you can follow instructions in [this link](https://docs.conda.io/projects/conda/en/latest/user-guide/install/macos.html).
+You might need to add a path to conda if it is not in your `PATH`.

 ```
 conda install -c plotly plotly-orca==1.2.1 psutil requests